RallyTools/RallyRestToolkitForPython/README.rst

  * Python 2.6 or 2.7
  * The most excellent requests_ package, 0.8.2 or better
    Developed using requests 0.9.3.
-   There are reports where requests > 0.9.3 resulted in connection problems (as in not being able to connect) that may be related to SSL
+   There are reports where requests > 0.9.3 resulted in connection problems (as in not being able to connect) that may be related to SSL.
+   If you are using requests >- 0.9.3, you must also have certifi-0.0.8 (available on PyPI)
 .. _requests: http://github.com/kennethreitz/requests

 Versions
 --------
+   * 0.9.1 -  Upped default WSAPI version in config.py to 1.30
+              All entities that are subclasses of WorkspaceDomainObject now have a details method that show the attribute values in an easy to read multiline format.
+              Dropped attempted discrimination of server value to determine if it is a name or an IPv4 address    No longer look for http_proxy in environment, only https_proxy.
+              Introduced convenience methods dealing with attachments.
+              Corrected resource URL construction for the major ops (GET, PUT, POST, DEL) when project=None specified (useful for Workspace spanning activities).

    * 0.8.12 - Fixed premature exercise of iterator in initial response